 Federal Residential Renewable Energy Tax Credit

-The phrase "solar incentives" broadly refers to financial incentives designed to encourage the adoption and use renewable energy by making solar panels more affordable.
-Incentives could include things like discounts, cash back or monthly utility bill credits.
-Some incentives are handled federally, while others are provided by the state of Florida or by your utility company, county or municipality.
-Some broad categories of solar incentives include:
+The term "solar incentives" refers to a range of financial incentives implemented to make installing and using solar panels more affordable.
+This is done to encourage people to switch to renewable energy.
+Incentives might include things like discounts, cash back or monthly utility bill credits.
+Some incentives are offered federally, while others are provided by the state of Florida or by your utility company, county or municipality.
+Types of solar incentives might include:

-- Tax Exemptions: Sales tax exemptions are effective at the point of sale for your solar system.
-Property tax exemptions allow you to exclude the value that your solar panels add when you're calculating how much property tax you need to pay.
+- Tax Exemptions: Sales tax exemptions are effective at the time of purchase for your solar panels.
+Property tax exemptions let you exclude the value that your solar panels add when you're calculating how much property tax you need to pay.

 Federal Solar Incentives

-When people think of solar incentives, federal incentives are likely the first thing that comes to mind.
-An incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a specific percentage of your solar system's cost.
+When you hear the term "solar incentives," federal incentives may be the first thing that comes to mind.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit that reduces your taxes by a specified percentage of the money you spend on your solar system.

 Contacting your local Alafaya solar panel installation expert is the best way to understand how the ITC could apply to you.

-In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now referred to as the Clean Energy Credit.
-The Clean Energy Credit lasts until 2035.
-Solar installation projects started after January 1, 2022 and completed by the end of 2032 may qualify for a 30% tax credit.
-The amount will be decreased slightly each year until the current program ends.
-Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.
+In August 2022, the ITC (now titled the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
+The Clean Energy Credit re-raises the credit up to 30% for solar installation projects started after January 1, 2022 and completed by the end of 2032.
+After this, the credit percentage will be reduced slightly each year until the end of the program in 2035.
+Starting in 2023, the expansion will also make claiming credit for energy storage systems easier than ever before.

 State & Local Solar Incentives